-Monitors will be set up for many of the observable activities, and are designed for in-person observation.
-Estimates are that at least five members of the public can observe at each monitor, dependent on available space to avoid overcrowding (however, this may be modified at any time due to COVID-19 safety precautions).
-As a result, the Registrar of Voters will determine the maximum number of observers at one time due to space, equipment constraints and applicable safety precautions.
+Monitors will be set up for many of the observable activities, and are designed for inperson observation.
+Estimates are that at least five members of the public can observe at each monitor, dependent on available space to avoid overcrowding (however, this may be modified at any time due to any safety precautions).
+The Registrar of Voters will determine the maximum number of observers at one time due to space, equipment constraints and applicable safety precautions.